 Here, we conducted a systematic study of the superfluid stiffness in one of the most disordered superconductors, amorphous indium oxide (a:InO) thin films, as we approach the breakdown of superconductivity by tuning disorder.
 Contrary to common expectations, we discovered that the superfluid stiffness does not exhibit scaling behavior with power-law suppression; instead, it shows a discontinuity at the critical disorder, signaling a first-order type quantum phase transition.
 Furthermore, we evidence that, at strong disorder, the superconducting transition temperature, $T_c$, is ruled by the superfluid stiffness in contrast with BCS superconductors, corroborating the pseudogap of preformed pairs.

 \textbf{Superfluid stiffness}

 At the core of this study is the systematic and accurate measurement of the superfluid stiffness, $\Theta $, together with the DC transport properties.
+The superfluid stiffness relates to the energy cost of twisting the superconducting phase $\varphi$, given by $E(\varphi) = \Theta \int d \mathbf{r} \frac{1}{2} |\nabla \varphi|^2$.
+Comparison of $\Theta$ with the other relevant energy scales of the superconducting state, such as the pairing gap and the superconducting transition temperature provides a direct assessment of the role of phase fluctuations. $\Theta$ smaller than $\Delta$ signals a phase-driven superconducting transition and the presence of preformed pairs~\cite{Emery95}.
+It is worth noting that the effective dimensionality depends on the physical phenomenon under consideration: in our samples, it is 3D for Cooper pairing, 2D for phase fluctuations and 1D for plasmons.
+See Methods for further discussion on dimensionality. \\

 We designed superconducting microwave stripline resonators (see Fig. \ref{fig1}b) of a:InO enabling us to directly extract the kinetic inductance per square of the materials, $L_K$, through the superconducting plasmon dispersion~\cite{Mooij85,Camarota2001}.
 In the two-dimensional limit, the superfluid stiffness straightforwardly follows from

-($\hbar$ the reduced Planck constant, $e$ the electron charge).
-Comparison of $\Theta$ with the other relevant energy scales of the superconducting state, such as the pairing gap and the superconducting transition temperature provides a direct assessment of the role of phase fluctuations. $\Theta$ smaller than $\Delta $ signals a phase-driven superconducting transition and the presence of preformed pairs~\cite{Emery95}.
-It is worth noting that the effective dimensionality depends on the physical phenomenon under consideration: in our samples, it is 3D for Cooper pairing, 2D for phase fluctuations and 1D for plasmons (see Methods for discussion).